Promises, by Paul L. Mathews

 Celsus glanced over his shoulder at the twins.
 Confusion etched on their frowning faces, they looked back at Celsus and shrugged in unison.
 Celsus knew exactly what they were thinking…

-…Who picks a fight in the Aventine without carrying a weapon?
+…What kind of idiot picks a fight without carrying a weapon?

 “You’re mistaken, friend,” said Jacomus.